How do I select a dog boarding kennel?

 Are dogs temperament tested before being allowed to interact with others?

-Do dogs have constant supervision by people who understand dog body language and are current in pet first aid certification?
+Do dogs have constant physical supervision (not just by looking out a window) by people who understand dog body language and are current in pet first aid certification?

 Are only dogs of a similar size grouped together?